SSProve/ssprove/README.md

 In `theories/Relational/OrderEnrichedCategory.v` we introduce some abstract notions such as categories, functors, relative monads, lax morphisms of relative monads and isomorphisms of functors, all of which are order-enriched.
-The file `theories/Relational/OrderEnrichedCategory.v` instantiate all of these abstract notions.
+The file `theories/Relational/OrderEnrichedCategory.v` instantiates all of these abstract notions.

 Free monads are defined in